Logit-Transporters/marketplace/README.md

-# marketplace
+# Marketplace
-This is the marketplace embedded as part of the logit transporters services
+This is the marketplace embedded as part of the logit transporters' services